bualpha/lectures/README.md

 Sunday lectures ran for the [BU Finance and Investment Club](http://buinvest.org), using the [Quantopian Lecture Series](https://www.quantopian.com/lectures).

+To follow along, you'll need to make an account on Quantopian, and to ask any questions on this repository, you'll need a GitHub account.

 ### Schedule

 These are tentative dates at which the lectures should be completed by.
 If there are no Quantopian lectures on a topic, an alternative lecture link is provided.